ATD 1-LAW

 Contribution

-The insurance principle of subrogation _______________
+The insurance principle of subrogation:

 Enables the insurer to ensure the subject matter with some other insurer.